alexharri/website/posts/webgl-gradients.md

 [opengl_vs_webgl]: https://www.khronos.org/webgl/wiki/WebGL_and_OpenGL_Differences
 [glsl]: https://en.wikipedia.org/wiki/OpenGL_Shading_Language

 There are two types of shaders, vertex shaders and fragment shaders, which serve different purposes.
-Our color function will run in the fragment shader (sometimes referred to as a "pixel shader").
+Our color function will run in a fragment shader (sometimes referred to as a "pixel shader").
 That's where we'll spend most of our time.

 <Note>
 <p>There's tons of boilerplate code involved in setting up a WebGL rendering pipeline.
 I'll mostly omit it so that we can stay focused on our main goal, which is creating a cool gradient effect.</p>